gabribribribri/mandelbread/README.md

 # Mandelbread - Bad Mandelbrot Renderer
 The name doesn't mean anything, it just sounds funny.
-I thought it would be cool to build my own renderer fractal renderer, so I did.
+I thought it would be cool to build my own fractal renderer, so I did.
-I built it using Rust, the egui graphic libary for the UI and SFML for the rendering.
+I built it using Rust, the egui graphic libary for the UI.
+And SFML for the rendering.
-Not the best decision.
+Not the best decisions.

 ## Features
 - Render the Mandelbrot set with RGB gradient